CharmiRupareliya/Python_CR8Pass/README.md

 >>Description:

-  This repository contains the code for CR8Pass, a Python program that generates secure passwords for user.
+  This repository contains the code for CR8Pass, a Python program that generates secure passwords for user.Complete with the power of emojis to add a touch of personality.
 With CR8Pass, user can easily create strong passwords that will help protect user's online accounts from unauthorized access.

 >>Features: